Choose the right pest control company to handle your rat control issues

 Diseases and Health Concerns

-Rats and mice are known to carry diseases that are quite harmful to humans and even pets and other animals.
+Rats and mice are known to carry diseases that are quite harmful to humans and even pets and other animals, which is another reason to promptly call animal control if your home is under attack.
 Rats and mice can carry various plague viruses, hantavirus, rat-bite fever.
 They are home to certain parasites like tapeworms, fleas, and ticks.
 Rodents can poison food supplies with their droppings and urine.

 Rat Removal, Trapping, and Control Methods